 Manual Invalidation:

 When critical data changes in your database, immediately invalidate the corresponding cache entry through your application code.
-This ensures users always see current information.
+This helps users see current information after important data changes.

 Event-Based Invalidation: